 The COVID-19 pandemic continues to present challenges related to health concerns and international travel.
-On August 13th, 2020, UCEAP made the difficult decision to cancel select Spring 2021 programs.
-Canceled programs included all options with a start date before March 15, 2021.
-Applicants/Nominees for the canceled (and continuing programs) have been contacted directly via email by the UCEAP Director’s Office.
+On December 4th, 2020, UCEAP made the difficult decision to cancel all Spring 2021 programs in all locations.
+Applicants/Nominees for the canceled programs have been contacted directly via email by the UCEAP Director’s Office.

 More details around this decision, including a Letter from UCEAP Executive Director, can be found here: